Sampling theorems for inverse problems on Riemannian manifolds: Convolution on the sphere

 be the space of diffusion polynomials of bandwith $\lambda_m$.

 Assume now that the filter function $h\in L^2(S^d)\subset L^1(S^d)$.
 By setting

 the convolution operator $F$ with filter $h$ reads as

 {\it i.e.} $F$ is a Fourier multiplier.
-Note that, for any bounded sequence $\{b_m\}_{m\in\mathbb N}$, Eq.~\eqref{eq:2} defines a bounded operator, which in general is not a convolution operator.
+Note that, for any bounded sequence $\{b_m\}_{m\in\mathbb N}$, Eq.~\eqref{eq:2} defines a bounded operator, which in general is not a convolution operator, compare with the definition of generalized convolution operators in \cite{quellmalz2018cone}.
 For example, if $b_m=1$ for all $m\in \mathbb N$, then $F$ is the identity operator.
 We stress that our results hold true also for this larger class of operators.

 We need to recall the definition of Sobolev spaces $H^\sigma(S^d)$ on the sphere.
 For $\sigma\geq 0$, we have that

 is a Hilbert space with respect to the norm

 The following proposition provides some smoothing properties of the convolution operator; it follows from the general case treated in Proposition~\ref{operator}.